bmeurant/technical-docs/software-architecture/design-patterns/posa.md

 #### Master-Slave

 * **Problem**: How to decompose a complex and resource-intensive task into smaller sub-tasks that can be executed by independent entities?
 * **Synopsis**: The **Master-Slave** pattern separates the coordination logic of a task from its execution.
-The `Master` is responsible for decomposing the task and distributing sub-tasks to the `Slaves`, as well as for aggregating the final results.
-This pattern is a fundamental approach for parallel and distributed computing.
+The `Master` is responsible for decomposing the task, distributing sub-tasks to the `Slaves`, and aggregating the final results.
+This pattern is a fundamental approach for parallel and distributed computing. *Note: In modern terminology, this pattern is often referred to as **Leader-Follower**, **Primary-Secondary**, or **Controller-Worker** to use more inclusive language.*

     ```mermaid
     sequenceDiagram